jenkins-infra/jenkins.io/content/blog/2015/2015-12-03-pipeline-as-code-with-multibranch-workflows-in-jenkins.md

 The Workflow Multibranch feature (provided by the [workflow plugin](https://github.com/jenkinsci/workflow-plugin)) provides the following key abilities:

-* Automatic Workflow (job) creation in Jenkins per new branch in the repo.
+* Automatic Workflow (job) creation in Jenkins per new branch in the repo (assuming webhooks are registered from GH to Jenkins).
 * Build specific to that child-branch and its unique scm change and build history.
 * Automatic job pruning/deletion for branches deleted from the repository, according to the settings.
 * Flexibility to individually configure branch properties, by overriding the parent properties, if required.